 Things got dicey in 1968 when the seminarians faced down National Guard troops sent to protect Alabama Gov. George Wallace, who was running for president.

 "Tensions were building," Hinde recalled.
 Teachers were concerned that students involved in the civil rights struggle were falling behind in their studies.
 Hinde told the provincial, "The hall is like a tub filling up with water … to overflow.
 You know how you solve that problem?
 You pull the plug.
 I'm the plug.
 Send me to Peru."

 Hinde began by organizing Indigenous catechists in the Secuani region of southern Peru, teaming up with Mercy Sr. Betty Campbell, a nurse.
 The collaboration would last 54 years, from 1966 until Hinde's death in 2020.

 From left to right: Carmelite Br.
 David Semmens, Carmelite Fr.
-Peter Hinde, Mercy Sr. Betty Campbell and Deb Hansen, a volunteer from El Paso's Annunciation House, pictured at Casa Tabor in Ciudad Juarez, Mexico.
+Peter Hinde, Mercy Sr. Betty Campbell and the Rev. Deb Hansen, a volunteer from El Paso's Annunciation House, pictured at Casa Tabor in Ciudad Juarez, Mexico.
 (Courtesy of Mercy Sr. Betty Campbell)